1165 København K

 For those who want to really beat the neighbours’ office team, then the tactics become a bit more advanced.

-The DHL is essentially two races back to back: From 0-3.5 kilometres, where there is a bit of space to run and overtake.
+The DHL is essentially two races back to back: From 0-3 kilometres, where there is a bit of space to run and overtake.
 Then, suddenly, the bottleneck.
-3.5 kilometres to the finish, it goes through, and between the tents, on a twisty and narrow, green-carpeted section, where there can be little room to pass.
+3-5 kilometres the race goes through, and between the tents, on a twisty and narrow, green-carpeted section, where there can be little room to pass.
 This is the section where the onlookers and fans will have set up their barbecue grills, making for a smoky, cauldron of sausagy, beefy mist.

 If you are faster than average, there are two schools of thought as to how to tackle this tactically: